Binghamton University basketball scandal: Background

 The success of Binghamton had been one of the great stories of the 2008–09 basketball season.
 In just the school's eighth season as a Division I program, Broadus led the Bearcats to a school record-tying 23 wins, a tie for first place in the America East Conference, and the school's first conference tournament title in 63 years.
 In the first round of the NCAA Tournament, the No. 15-seeded Bearcats played No. 2 seed Duke, losing 86–62.
 Broadus was named the America East coach of the year, earning a contract extension through the 2013–14 season.

 However, many were concerned that Binghamton had cut too many corners in its bid for basketball glory, sacrificing its reputation as a strong academic institution in the process.
 Management professor Dennis Lasser, the school's former faculty athletics representative, helped lead the effort to move Binghamton from Division III to Division I in 2001 but lost his job after Broadus was hired as head coach.
 Lasser, a vocal critic of the program's direction, was replaced by Sandra McMichael, a close friend of DeFleur's.
 Lasser claimed that after the coaching change, Binghamton had lowered its standards for admitting prospective basketball players to the bare minimum required by the NCAA.
-ESPN analyst Tom Brennan, former coach at Binghamton's America East conference-mate Vermont, told The New York Times that "It certainly appears to me that Binghamton has decided they’re going to take a lot of risks, and it also appears that it hasn’t worked out.
+ESPN analyst Tom Brennan, a former coach at Binghamton's America East conference-mate Vermont, told The New York Times that "It certainly appears to me that Binghamton has decided they’re going to take a lot of risks, and it also appears that it hasn’t worked out.
 Even if they win an America East championship, what is it worth?"

 On March 18, 2009, a day before Binghamton was set to take on Duke in the 2009 NCAA tournament, Elizabeth Williams, a major gifts officer for Binghamton athletics, accused associate athletic director Jason Siegel of grabbing her breast in an elevator.
 The accusation was amongst larger claims of "egregious acts of sexual misconduct" in the Binghamton athletic department, which included innuendo and sexist comments in the workplace.
 Williams sued Binghamton in July, alleging that athletic officials called her a sexual "plaything", commanded her to dress provocatively for fundraisers and asked how much money it would cost to have sex with her.